nitad54448/yappari-5-1/README.md

 If you hold the mouse on the graph a Tip with an estimation of RC values will be shown (or you can right click on the graph and look for Description and Tips).
 These parameters are calculated based on the Rpol and the surface of the peaks and can be used as starting points for fitting a model.

 ### DRT search
-This command performs a search of optimal regularization parameter for the first active (aka selected) dataset.
+This command performs a search of optimal regularization parameter for the first active (i.e. selected) dataset.
 A window with an indication of the optimal parameter will appear.
 The plot shows the mean squared error (MSE) between the experimental Zr and Zr calculated from DRT data as well as the variance (this is based on the method proposed [here](https://chemistry-europe.onlinelibrary.wiley.com/doi/full/10.1002/celc.201901863)).
 It should look like this
 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/params_drt_alten.PNG)